Log cradle container

 A log cradle container is a specialized, 20 ft open top and open-ended, intermodal container designed for carrying (or cradling) logs.
 This configuration allows it to be loaded from the open top by means of a loader and the logs can protrude from the ends.
 Like a regular 20-foot container it has eight twistlocks.
-From where the container is loaded with logs it can be put unto a truck and then on a flat wagon after a short road trip.
+From where the container is loaded with logs it can be put onto a truck and then on a flat wagon after a short road trip.
 At the end of the train journey it may be put on a truck to continue to a further destination.
 The use of the container saves unloading the truck, loading the flat wagon, unloading the flat wagon and loading a truck.
 In other words it can be handled like any other intermodal container.

 This container was designed jointly by KiwiRail and Royal Wolf.